Logo

 When you’re ready to buy, it’s time to get a mortgage in principle.
 Sometimes called a decision in principle or mortgage agreement in principle, this is a simple document from a mortgage broker or lender which confirms how much you’ll be able to borrow based on the information you’ve provided.

 A mortgage in principle can be really useful when house hunting.
-When looking at properties, you’ll have a good idea what you can afford.
+When looking at properties, you’ll have a good idea of what you can afford.
 It can also be helpful when viewing properties too, as estate agents and sellers will know you’re a serious buyer in a good position to buy the property.

 Get a free downloadable Mortgage in Principle